What is a purchase requisition?

 - Dome vendor concession payments

-- Fees: Admission fees, collection fees, entry fees, fee payments to research subjects, referee fees, interpreter and CART fees, legal Fees (approval to be obtained by General Counsel), insurance fees (approval to be obtained by Risk Management)
+- Fees: Admission fees, collection fees, entry fees, fee payments to research subjects, referee fees, legal Fees (approval to be obtained by General Counsel), insurance fees (approval to be obtained by Risk Management)

 - Food/liquors: Contact Food Services